Trewaters/SifuTrewaters/practice/signIn_2023.md

 ~"Tell me and I forget, teach me and I may remember, involve me and I learn."
 -- by Benjamin Franklin

+# 11/19/2023

+How to keep coding and have fun while doing it.

+**Join an opensource project.**

+- Create a github account.
+- Find a project you like.
+- Read the issues, opened and closed.
+- Review the code and find places you can make a difference.
+- Submit a pull request.

+2. Attend a hackathon.
+3. Attend tech meetups.
+Not all are the same.
+Think about what you want from the meetup.
+Learn, Networking, practice speaking, etc.
+4.

+~""
+-- by